DFE-Digital/architecture/common-components/index.md

 <a name="notifications"></a>
 ### 6. Notifications

 Notification components will enable your service to deliver messages to users.
-We have two categories of notification applications these are communication and error tracking.
+We have two categories of notification applications these are __communication__ and __error tracking__.

 __Communication__
-These applications will let your service send out email, SMS, letters or a combination of there using HTTPS or SMTP.
+These applications will let your service send out email, SMS, letters or a combination using HTTPS or SMTP.
 - GovUKNotify
 - SMTP
 - Sparkpost
 - Intellisoft SMS
 - Send Grid

 __Error Tracking__
 These applications will provide error monitoring and alerts to services that are developing solutions, so that they are aware of errors as they appear.
 - Rollbar